 About free file reviving tools

 Free file recovery programs are not as bad as you can think.
 Paid is not a synonym of the best.
 There are a lot of free solutions with excellent functionality.
 However, we are talking about free recovery tools, which are distributed as a part of a bundle with different programs.
-These apps state that they are the best ones and able to recover any files, any time.
-And some of them are trying to do so, but their unskilled developers, who have no time and money for proper testing of their program, often create programs that carry a real danger for your file system.
+These apps state that they are the best ones and can recover any files, at any time.
+Some of them are trying to do so, but their unskilled developers, who have no time and money for proper testing of their program, often create programs that pose a real danger to your file system.

 Subscribe to our Telegram channel to be the first to know about news and our exclusive materials on information security.